tomzaku/react-native-shimmer-placeholder/README.md

 ### Contribute

-Any help this module will be approciate!
+Welcome to help me build this awesome lib.

 ### License